hep-gc/cloudscheduler/docs/source/_user_guide/_cli/cloudscheduler_cloud_update.rst

               exclusion list.

+       **-vbv**
+       *<JSON_dictionary*
+       *string>*,
+       **\\-\\-vm-boot_volume**
+       *<JSON_dictionary*

+       *string>*
+              Specifices  whether  a  boot  volume  is  to  be created for VMs instantiated on this cloud or not.
+If a boot volume  is  to  be created,  then  the  <JSON_dictionary  string> should contain at least one, but may contain  more  than  one,  of  the  following key/value pairs:

+              o "GBs": n
+              o "GBs_per_core": n

+              Where "n" is an integer number of gigabytes.
+If a key/value pair is omitted, the corresponding value is assumed to be zero.
+The size  of the boot volume is calculated as: GBs + (GBs_per_core * flavor_cores).

+              Example: {"GBs_per_core": 10}

+              To erase an existing specification and use the  boot  disk
+              provided by the flavor, the <JSON_dictionary string> must be erased by specifying "null" (without the quotes).

        **-vc**
        *cores*,
        **\\-\\-vm-cores**
        *cores*
               The maximum allowed cores to be allocated  to  VMs  at  a time.
 Set  to
               **-1**
               to automatically use the quota value.
+              Setting
-Setting *cores*
+              *cores*
               to
               **0**
               is equivalent to disabling the  cloud.
-The value for *cores*
+              The  value  for
-              must
+              *cores*
-              be an integer value.
-Default: -1
+              must be an integer value.
+Default:
+              -1

        **-vf**